 We also recognize that we must do more to address issues of systemic racism and racial inequality on our campus and in our community.
 Racism has no place at UNCG.
 We are a leading public university in North Carolina serving a diverse student body, and it is our responsibility to take action to ensure equal opportunity in education and employment.

 This website serves as a launching pad for Spartans, community members, and prospective students and families to learn more about our commitment to racial equity.
-Here, you’ll find recent statements from University leaders that address issues of racism and police violence against the Black community.
+Here, you’ll find statements from University leaders that address issues of racism and police violence against the Black community.
 We’ve also compiled a list of resources and outlined ways that individuals can get involved with our ongoing efforts.

 Connect With Us

 Help expand this website.
 Share with us your voice, the actions you are taking, the resources you have created or found, and events you are planning or have attended.

 Dr. Alison M. Parker, a distinguished chair of history at the University of Delaware, will present a webinar on Mary Church Terrell, a prominent African American and women’s rights activist in the late 19th and early 20th centuries.
 The first president of the National Association of Colored Women and a founding member of the NAACP,…